tvpollet/tvpollet.github.io/thesis_topics.md

 Hurray!
 You are thinking about doing your thesis project with me (at any level).
 On this page I will provide some topics which I would (prefer to) supervise.
 It also has some further information on the projects.
 This is still in progress, all feedback welcome.
 Do also alert me to dead links, which I will fix.
 Information on the thesis supervision itself can be found [here](https://tvpollet.github.io/thesis_projects){:target="_blank"}.

 I **strongly** prefer that you pick a topic within the set below.
 My experience is that preset topics tend to lead to higher marks.
+Students also face less agony in terms of decisions.

 If you want to go off the beaten path and suggest your own project: I am a behavioural scientist with an interest in methodology.
-I work broadly on social relationships, so topics akin to social psychology, relationship research, evolutionary psychology, and personality psychology fall within my interests.
-I'll consider projects which you have developed / proposed in those areas, but there is no 'unlimited' choice.
+I work broadly on social relationships, so topics akin to **social psychology, relationship research, evolutionary psychology, and personality psychology** fall within my interests.
+I'll consider projects which you have developed / proposed in those areas, but there is **no 'unlimited' choice**.
 Some projects also simply cannot be done as part of your degree, due to legal, practical, ethical, or scientific reasons.
-With 'scientific' reasons I mean that what you have in mind might be so complex that it cannot be unpacked in a single project.
+With 'scientific' reasons I mean that what you have in mind might be so complex that it cannot be unpacked in a single project - it is a question for say a PhD project.
 (For example, what you have in mind is a complex mediation model, but it is unlikely that you are able to collect the data to test such a model).

 My experience is that students also propose projects which tend to be unrealistic, so ask yourself whether your project is all that it is cracked up to be.
 If it is not, then why not opt for a replication study, for example.
 I do not weigh 'novelty' in my judgment of your thesis or whether your findings are 'significant' or not.
-I also provide a list of topics which I prefer not to supervise, to help guide you.
+I also provide a list of topics which I prefer not to supervise, to help guide you but I am always open to be convinced.

 # Embarras du choix (A wide range of topics to choose from)